 When and how did you choose your major?

-I started at UR with the intention of studying biomedical engineering, but after the first semester, I switched to chemical engineering because I realized I was more interested in environmental and energy issues rather than medical ones.
+I started at UR with the intention of studying biomedical engineering, but after the first semester I switched to chemical engineering because I realized that I was more interested in environmental and energy issues than medical ones.

 What did you do immediately after graduation?
 How did you decide to take that path?

-While at UR, I worked on a campaign to make the new engineering building (what is now Goergen Hall) a green building.
-It was a really interesting project, and by the time I finished my Take Five, I knew that that’s what I wanted to do.
+While at UR I had worked on a campaign to make the new engineering building (what is now Goergen Hall) a green building.
+It was a really interesting project and by the time I finished my Take Five I knew that that’s what I wanted to do.
 I moved to New York City where I was fortunate enough to get a job as a green building consultant.